-Problem Causes and Solutions The controller shows that the out- put power is steady but the pro- cess temperature is unstable If the bath temperature does not achieve the expected degree of sta- bility when measured using a thermometer, try adjusting the propor- tional band to a narrower width as discussed in Section 9.7, Proportional Band.
-The controller alternately heats for a while then cools The proportional band being too narrow typically causes this oscilla- tion.
-Increase the width of the proportional band until the temperature stabilizes as discussed in Section 9.7, Proportional Band.
+Problem Causes and Solutions The controller does not maintain controller parameters or parameters are reset each time the power to the unit is removed Note: Before performing the memory check,you need to record the controller calibration parameters (found in the CAL menu of the instrument) and any user-adjusted parameters that you have changed (such as the programmable set points and proportional band).
+Memory Check Doing a memory check is the easiest way to verify the ability of the battery to maintain controller parameters.
+1. Power off the instrument.
+2. Disconnect the instrument from AC power for 10 seconds.
+3. Reconnect the AC power and power on the instrument.
+4. If the display shows InIT and/or the cycle count shows a low number such as 0002, the battery is spent and should be replaced.
+Contact an Authorized Service Center for assistance.
+5. After replacing the battery, you must reprogram the calibration and user-adjustable parameters into the controller.
+The controller shows that the output power is steady but the process temperature is unstable If the bath temperature does not achieve the expected degree of sta- bility when measured using a thermometer, try adjusting the propor- tional band to a narrower width as discussed in Section 9.9, Proportional Band.
+The controller alternately heats for a while then cools The proportional band being too narrow typically causes this oscillation.
+Increase the width of the proportional band until the temperature stabilizes as discussed in Section 9.9, Proportional Band.
 The controller erratically heats then cools, control is unstable If both the bath temperature and output power do not vary periodically but in a very erratic manner, the problem may be excess noise in the system.
-Noise due to the control sensor should be less than 0.001°C. However, if the probe has been damaged or has developed an inter- mittent short, erratic behavior may exist.
+Noise due to the control sensor should be less than 0.001°C. However, if the probe has been damaged or has developed an intermittent short, erratic behavior may exist.
 Check for a damaged probe or poor connection between the probe and bath.
 Intermittent shorts in the heater or controller electronic circuitry may also be a possible cause.
 Contact an Authorized Service Center (see Section 1.3) for assistance.